 - Inspections are not graded like hospitals or schools, i.e. outstanding or good

 - The quality of support provided by Teachers of the Deaf is not being inspected

 - Inspectors look at SEND overall and not the specific needs of each group

 - There is no guarantee that parents and young people contacted during inspections will know about deafness

-What about young people?
+What about children and young people?

 We want children and young people to speak to

 inspectors about their experiences and what they think of local services.